VIRTUAL-K4MI-CLUB/Master/Boss.md

 Within this world my vessel is forever evolving.

-Soon my wings will bear my weight.
+Soon my wings will bear my weight,

 as everyday I live stronger.